 Perhaps the biggest advantage to using a power meter is that it removes the guesswork that goes into training and racing.
 With a power meter, you can quantify exactly how hard you are working (as your effort is directly measured in watts).
 Many people use a heart rate monitor in their training.
 However, heart rate monitors only tell you how hard the effort is to your body.
 They don’t tell you the actual amount of work you are performing.
 Watts are a much more accurate way to measure your effort.

 In addition, heart rate only training suffers from a number of shortcomings.
 Heart rates can vary day-to-day, they can ramp up slowly at the start of an interval and they can suffer from what is called cardiovascular drift (see Heart Rate vs. Power Meter for more detail).
-With power meters however, there is no guesswork.
+With a power meter however, there is no guesswork.
 You can hit your exact intensity target at all times.
 This means no wasted time, precise intensity and better training.

 2. Allows for Structured Training